 During the “messy middle” phase, when a customer saw just the name and logo of their second-favorite brand, it caused 25% of them to purchase from their second-favorite brand instead of their number one favorite brand.

 As shoppers explore and evaluate, Google noted six cognitive biases that influence their purchase decisions:

-It was off these cognitive biases that Google formed their study of the “messy middle”.
+It was on these cognitive biases that Google formed their study of the “messy middle”.
 They asked 310,000 shoppers to identify their first and second favorite brands across a variety of categories.
-The biases were applied advertisements to see how it would affect a change in preference from one brand to another.
+The biases were applied to advertisements to see how they would affect a change in preference from one brand to another.
 A third fictional brand was also included to test extreme scenarios.

 Google found that up to 87% of consumers will switch to a competitor's brand at the sight of a single strong ad.